teohen/kafka-scheduler/README.md

 A simple service that schedule messages to be sent to a kafka topic

+# fixed
+## changes the camelCase named files and fixes some minor bugs

 # added
 ## adds the store for the schedules
 ## adds a route for getting all the schedules on the store